scholarly-python-package/scholarly/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Do you plan on contributing?**
+Your response below will clarify if this is something that the maintainers can expect you to work on or not.
+- [ ] Yes, I plan to contribute towards this feature in the next couple of days.

 **Additional context**
 Add any other context or screenshots about the feature request here.